tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-sql-2000-when-8000-characters-is-not-eno.md

   - Microsoft SQL Server

 ---
 MS SQL Server 2000 has a limitation of 8000 characters in a varchar variable.
-The historical reason for this limitation, I believe, is related to the 8k size of data pages, where in-row data can&#8217;t exceed something like 8060 bytes (actual numbers vary a little).
+The historical reason for this limitation, I believe, is related to the 8k size of data pages, where in-row data can't exceed something like 8060 bytes (actual numbers vary a little).

 But what if you need to work with data that is longer than 8000 characters?
 When storing data in a table, you can use the text datatype which is stored out-of-row (though there are options about storing strings shorter than 8k characters in-row and then moving them out-of-row if they grow).
-But you can&#8217;t use the text datatype as a variable.
+But you can't use the text datatype as a variable.
 Look:

 sql
 DECLARE @longdata text